 Tax holidays.
 Hotel construction is provided with tax holidays and some other benefits under the Fiscal Incentives Act and Hotel Aids Act.

 Updates on Tax Treatment of Nevis Corporations & LLCs (March 2020):

 - Business entities that are not permanently established, controlled, and managed in Nevis are not liable to taxes in the Federation.

 - Any business entities which are established permanently but without holding control and management in Nevis are subject to Corporation Income Tax on income sourced from St. Kitts and Nevis.

 Nevis as a tax haven and some considerations

 Although Nevis is deemed to be a perfect place for offshore businesses, there are some disadvantages business owners should know.

-5. Is Nevis “tax haven” suited for your business?
+Is the Nevis tax haven suited for your business?

-Nevis is considered as a “tax haven” with various tax exemptions and many other benefits such as layered corporate privacy, re-domiciling policy for foreign companies already existing in other jurisdictions outside Nevis.
+Nevis is considered a tax haven with various tax exemptions and many other benefits such as layered corporate privacy, and re-domiciling policy for foreign companies already existing in other jurisdictions outside Nevis.

-Nevis is a recommended place to go for those who want to set up an offshore company for some specific purposes such as business expansion, optimum financial planning or investment opportunities.
+Nevis is a recommended place to go for those who want to set up an offshore company for specific purposes such as business expansion, optimum financial planning, or investment opportunities.